espocrm/documentation/docs/development/metadata/client-defs.md

 ## kanbanViewMode

-The scope has kanban view mode on the list view
+The scope has kanban view mode on the list view.